 A. Application

+1. Uninsured Motorists Coverage

-Uninsured (includes underinsured) Motorists Bodily Injury and Property Damage Coverage must be provided under every auto liability policy insuring the owner of a motor vehicle registered in the Commonwealth of Virginia (Class Code 1730).
+a.
+Uninsured (includes underinsured) Motorists Bodily Injury and Property Damage Coverage must be provided under every auto liability policy insuring the owner of a motor vehicle registered in the Commonwealth of Virginia (Class Code 1730), except as provided in Paragraph A.1.b.
 Use Uninsured Motorists Endorsement (Virginia) CA 21 21.
 For split limits, also use Virginia Split Uninsured Motorists Coverage Limits Endorsement CA 31 27.

+Note

+Any coverage that may be available subject to the provisions of Endorsement CA 21 21 for damages caused by an accident with an underinsured motor vehicle shall be paid in addition to any bodily injury or property damage liability limits available for payment.

+b.
+An option to reject Endorsement CA 21 21, and select Uninsured Motorists Coverage Endorsement (Alternative Coverage) (Virginia) CA 31 44, shall be made available.
+For split limits, also use Endorsement CA 31 27.

+(1) The selection of Endorsement CA 31 44 must be in writing, and once the named insured elects this coverage, that election is binding on all insureds on the policy.

+(2) The named insured may at a later date purchase Endorsement CA 21 21 by making a specific request to the insurer in writing.

+Note

+Any coverage that may be available subject to the provisions of Endorsement CA 31 44 for damages caused by an accident with an underinsured motor vehicle may be reduced by any bodily injury liability or property damage liability coverage available for payment.

-1. Uninsured Motorists Coverage may be provided to an executive officer, partner or employee of the named insured provided such person does not own an auto.
+2. Uninsured Motorists Coverage may be provided to an executive officer, partner or employee of the named insured, provided such person does not own an auto.

-2. Uninsured Motorists Coverage must be provided at limits equal to, but not exceeding the policy's liability limits.
+3. Uninsured Motorists Coverage must be provided at limits equal to, but not exceeding the policy's liability limits.
 The named insured has the right to:

 a.
 Reject in writing, such increased limits; and

 b.
-Select limits lower than the policy's liability limits as contained in this rule.
+Select limits lower than the policy's liability limits as contained in Rule 97.

-3. If the named insured rejects all other Uninsured Motorists Coverage limits offered, then the named insured must purchase the minimum financial responsibility split limits at the applicable loss costs.
+4. If the named insured rejects all other Uninsured Motorists Coverage limits offered, then the named insured must purchase the minimum financial responsibility split limits at the applicable loss costs.